How to apply

 4. Passed written and oral entry exam (in English)

-- Bachelor’s/First degree diploma or transcript of records of the final semester
+- Bachelor’s/First degree diploma and transcript of records of the final semester

 For international applicants, who did not receive their first degree from a German university, the process of applying consists of two separate parts.
-You need to apply to the MSc Epidemiology Programme (as described above) and in addition to the International Office of the Ludwig-Maximilians-University (LMU) in order to get the letter of admission to study at the LMU.
+You need to 1) apply to the MSc Epidemiology Programme, as described above, and 2) additionally to the International Office of the Ludwig-Maximilians-University (LMU) in order to get the letter of admission entitling to study at the LMU.

 In case you fulfil all requirements and pass the entrance exam you will receive two letters, one from the MSc Epidemiology programme (letter of acceptance) and one from the International Office (letter of admission).
-Enrolment at LMU is only possible if both parts of the application process have been successful and the applicant has received both letters.
+Enrolment at LMU is only possible if both parts of the application process have been successful and the applicant can present both letters.

-The acceptance process is composed of both a written and an oral exam.
-Both can be done online.
-The entrance exam for the winter term 2021/22 will take place on:
+The acceptance process is composed of both a written exam and an oral exam, provided that the written exam has been passed.

-The written exam lasts 90 minutes, in which we test the applicants’ knowledge of and abilities in the following topics:
+The written exam is a multiple choice test.
+It lasts 90 minutes, in which we test the applicants’ knowledge of and abilities in the following topics:

 - Basic knowledge of mathematics and statistics